 » Pruning

-This will encourage new growth and continuous blooming.
-If your plant becomes leggy or overgrown, you can trim the stems back to a healthy node or leaf joint.
+There’s no actual need of pruning, unless your African Violet becomes leggy or overgrown, in which case you can trim the stems back to a healthy node or leaf joint.

 » Propagating